Connextstrategy/scrapingmars/README.md

 # Python Rutgers Bootcamp Challenge - Full web-scraping and data analysis project

-This activity is an introduction into SQL table creation, query, and analyses
+This activity is an introduction into full web-scraping and data analysis

 ## Description